captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 ## ANTIGONE:
 You cannot die with me.
-You chose to live.

 ---

 My death’s enough.

 ---

 ## ISMENE: